Story Money Impact

 • Inadequate access to nutritional, safe and culturally appropriate food due to financial or other constraints.

-• Food that gets spilled, spoilt, or otherwise lost, or incurs reduction of quality and value during its process in the food supply chain before it reaches its final product stage.
-Food loss typically takes place at production, post-harvest, processing, and distribution stages in the food supply chain.
+• Food that is spilled, spoiled, or otherwise lost, or experiences a reduction in quality and value at any stage of the food supply chain before reaching its final product.
+Food loss typically occurs during production, post-harvest, processing, and distribution.

 • 6 principles: